Vanuatu Tours & Vacations

 For a current list of public holidays in X, including the movable dates noted above, go to:

-Though same-sex sexual activity was legalised in Vanuatu in 2007, and those who identify differently are now protected under discrimination laws, same-sex marriage is still not recognised by the government.
+Though same-sex sexual activity was legalized in Vanuatu in 2007, and those who identify differently are now protected under discrimination laws, same-sex marriage is still not recognized by the government.
 Public displays of affection are not common in Vanuatu, which is a conservative and very Christian country, so both LGBTQIA+ and heterosexual couples should display discretion in public.

 If you are traveling solo on an Intrepid group tour, you will share accommodation with a passenger of the same gender as per your passport information.
 If you don’t identify with the gender assigned on your passport, please let us know at time of booking and we’ll arrange the rooming configuration accordingly.
 A single supplement is available on some tours for travelers who do not wish to share a room.